 How will the Third-Grade Guarantee impact Olentangy students?

 Olentangy students will not experience a significant change under the new law.
-As part of the district’s mission to facilitate maximum learning for every student, Olentangy already provides reading assessments to students in kindergarten through third grade and supplies intervention and assistance to students identified as being in need of extra support.
+As part of the district’s mission to facilitate maximum learning for every student, Olentangy already gives assessments to students in kindergarten through third grade and provides intervention and assistance to students identified as being in need of extra support.
 The district is modifying existing procedures to meet the timing and language specified in the new law.

 If a student is identified as being not on-track, the child’s teacher or principal will reach out to the family and begin the process of developing a plan to meet that student’s needs.